ROCLA Art Trail

 • a large sun dial complete with sound post to explain how it works

-• a mural to screen the unsightly pumping station which will give the community an opportunity to help in creating it
+• a mural in the Play Park that will give the community an opportunity to help design and create it

 • a carved “kissing seat” located near to several existing artworks in Hopcrofts Meadow.